Sales • Jun 25, 2025

 The most overlooked benefit of immersive site inspections?
 The bottom line.

-Sending a sales manager across the country to host a site visit burns both time and budget—especially when that planner is still evaluating their options.
-By the time you’ve booked the flights, you’ve already lost margin.
+Sending an event planner across the country to participate in a site visit burns both time and budget—and is happening less and less during the evaluation stage.
 Virtual tours give venues a way to qualify leads earlier, deliver consistent walkthroughs, and close deals faster—without sacrificing experience or professionalism.

 In a market where every lead counts and every dollar is under scrutiny, virtual tours aren’t just efficient.
 They’re essential.